MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## File a support ticket

-If you encounter an issue that is blocking you from using the application, [file a support ticket](https://support.microsoft.com/hub/4338666/hololens-help).
-Support will work directly with you until the issue is resolved.
+If you encounter an issue that's blocking you from using the application, [file a support ticket](https://support.microsoft.com/hub/4338666/hololens-help).
+Microsoft support will work with you until the issue is resolved.